pretorben/sweet-libs/readme.md

 - Any particular sections of your code that you would like the instructors to review, and specific questions to guide our feedback.

 **3:30pm: ALL STUDENTS** will re-convene in their classroom for presentations.

+## Presentations

+Each group will have 10 minutes to present what they learned and demo their application.

+Some questions you could answer as part of your presentation are:

+- Why does this technology exist / what problem does it solve?
+- Who built it / who maintains it?
+- How does this technology compare to anything we have learned in class so far?
+- Where did you go to learn this technology / what are some good resources out there?
+- What kind of apps are best suited for this technology?
+- What application did you build?
+- What do you most like about this technology / what do most not like about it?